 Do not be afraid to trade with a small trading account, but respect the rules we just discussed and build your account up incrementally and don’t look for home runs or lottery ticket wins.

-A word of advice is that you must work very hard on keeping your emotions under control with these smaller accounts.
+A word of advice is that you must try very hard to keep your emotions under control with these smaller accounts.
 Make sure you have a well-written trading plan, you have confidence in your strategy, yourself, and plan on this taking some time and do not expect overnight success.

 “Learn from yesterday, live for today, hope for tomorrow.”
 Albert Einstein